 A disappointing day although not surprising given the previous evenings forecast.
 There was a nice breeze when I left but it disappeared after half an hour and I motored the rest of the way initially heading for Lock Spelve which has an anchorage suitable for the forecast fresh winds.
 However, as I approached it became clear that there was an event taking place with a dozen vessels entering before I got there and quite a few more heading that way.

-With a still SW wind forecast for that night I decided on an anchorage on the south side of the Sound of Mull and chose Scallastle Bay, about four miles from Duart Point which I reached shortly after the tide turned foul.
+With a still SW wind forecast for that night I decided on an anchorage on the west side of the Sound of Mull and chose Scallastle Bay, about four miles from Duart Point which I reached shortly after the tide turned foul.

 |Fairly miserable weather to start but from late morning it was|